RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-active-active.md

 **cluster1.local** and **cluster2.local**.

     {{< note >}}
-Each Active-Active instance must have a unique FQDN.
+Each Active-Active instance must have a unique fully-qualified domain name (FQDN).
     {{< /note >}}

 ## Step 3: Create a Redis Active-Active database